klavinslab/aquaverse/docs/protocol_developer/operation.md

 which returns something like an array of operations.
 Actually, it is a Rails [ActiveRecord::Relation](http://api.rubyonrails.org/classes/ActiveRecord/Relation.html) object extended with a number of Aquarium specific methods, discussed here.
-Just remember that in addition to what you see here, there are also all the standard array methods (like `each`, `collect`, `select`, `reject`, ...) and of course the Rails operations (which you probably won't need).
+Just remember that in addition to what you see here, there are also all the standard array methods (like `each`, `collect`, `select`, `reject`, ...) and of course the Rails ActiveRecord::Relation methods (which you probably won't need).

 ## Iterating Through Operations